Why are there levies to be paid for the delivery of import consignments?

 |+ Customs clearance||+ CHF 14.95|

 |= VAT VALUE of the consignement||= CHF 129.95 rounded to CHF 129.00|

 *The amount invoiced is converted from a foreign currency to Swiss francs using exchange rates provided by the customs office and updated daily (always on the basis of the previous day's exchange rates).

-- If the shipping costs are not indicated on the shipping documents, they are determined using the stamp value.
+- If the shipping costs are evident from the shipping documents, then the amount indicated is used for the calculation

 - If the shipping costs are indicated on the shipping documents as part of the value of the goods, no additional shipping costs will be included in the VAT amount.

 - If no shipping costs are evident from the shipping documents, then the postage stamp value is used for calculation (postage stamp values are average shipping costs calculated by